MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/reco-alternate-data-flow.md

 DIMENSIONPARAMETER <br>
 OMExplodedOrganizationSecurityGraph |

 ### View list for parameter to pass into the Synapse Pipeline

 This is a comma separated list of RetailSales cube views.
-This is the list of views the pipeline will perform a ‘select *’ operation on and copy the results to the data lake.
+This is the list of views the pipeline will perform a ‘select’ operation on and copy the results to the data lake.

 > [NOTE]
 > The Pipeline parameter must be a list of view names separated by a coma with no spaces or line feeds.